mrchantey/beet/crates/beet_net/README.md

 ## Limitations

 - Components must be registered in the same order for every client
+- Partial changes: on component or resource changes, the entire type is sent and applied
 - Messages are not cached, if a client joins late it misses previous messages
 - No authority determination

 ## References